neondatabase/website/content/docs/manage/endpoints.md

 To resolve this issue, you can try the following strategies:

 - **Identify and terminate resource-intensive processes**: These could be long-running queries, operations, or possibly sync or replication activities.
-You can begin by [listing running queries by duration](/docs/postgresql/query-reference#list-running-queries-by-duration).
+You can start your investigation by [listing running queries by duration](/docs/postgresql/query-reference#list-running-queries-by-duration).
 - **Optimize queries to reduce temporary file usage**.
 - **Adjust pipeline settings for third-party sync or replication**: If you're syncing or replicating data with an external service, modify the pipeline settings to control disk space usage.